Accusations of racism fly in Aaron Hernandez trial

 The issue centers on the jury.

 Fifteen were selected with the eventual goal of impaneling 12 to make the decision on whether Hernandez murdered Daniel de Abreu and Safiro Furtado in a 2012 Boston drive-by shooting.
-The exact ethic background of each juror isn’t known or recorded by the court, however the defense is taking issue with Suffolk County Judge Jeffrey Locke selecting what it called “a white woman” as the foreperson on two counts:
+The exact ethnic background of each juror isn’t known or recorded by the court, however the defense is taking issue with Suffolk County Judge Jeffrey Locke selecting what it called “a white woman” as the foreperson on two counts:

 1. The diverse makeup of the jury.